splunk/public-o11y-docs/data-visualization/charts/chart-types.rst

 Line charts
 ===========

-The line chart plot type appears as a series of straight lines that connect the data points in the MTS.
+Use line chart when you want to see a series of straight lines that connect the data points in the MTS.

   .. image:: /_images/data-visualization/charts/line-chart.png
      :alt: This screenshot shows a line chart illustrating the CPU percentages used for a set of AWS EC2 instances.